jantordeu/KPS/README.md

  * `player.timeToShard` - returns average time to the next soul shard.
  * `player.isInRaid` - returns true if the player is currently in Raid.
  * `player.isInGroup` - returns true if the player is currently in Group.
+ * `player.groupSize` - returns the size of the players party or raid.
+If the player is in an instance group the instance group size is returned instead.
  * `player.isControlled` - Checks whether you are controlled over your character (you are feared, etc).
  * `player.isRoot` - Checks whether you are controlled over your character (you are feared, etc).
  * `player.isStun` - Checks whether you are controlled over your character (you are feared, etc).